Graygzou/graygzou.github.io/jekyll/_includes/projects-content/graygzou.github.io-content.markdown

 Because we all know that people are busy and don't have time to scroll 1000 times to find right information :wink:

 #### Custom build pipeline
-Like a lot of people do, I decided to host my website on Github thanks to Github Page.
+Like a lot of people do, I decided to host my website on GitHub thanks to GitHub Page.

-But before deploying the `site/` folder that is hooked to the github page deployment, I execute a couple of steps.
+But before deploying the `site/` folder that is hooked to the GitHub page deployment, I execute a couple of steps.
 All of that thanks to [Travis CI](https://travis-ci.com/) which allows me to execute it every time I commit changes and also set up cron jobs that run every week (or day if I wish).

 <!--![Pipeline image]()--> <!-- TODO -->